AgentHackerYT/discordaudiov13/README.md

 	// Join the same voice channel of the author of the message if(command === "audio"){
         const connection = msg.member.voice.channel.join();
+        const options = {
+            inlineVolume: data,
+            inputType: data,
+            silencePaddingFrames: data,
+            metadata: data
+        }
-        const dispatcher = connection.play('URL/Path As in v12')
+        const dispatcher = connection.play('URL/Path As in v12' , options/*Options in Beta and will be according to v13*/)
          if(args[0] == "pause"){
             dispatcher.pause()
         }else if(args[0] == "disconnect"){